DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-07-cancelling-upcoming-interviews-when-making-decisions.md

 - When an offer is made the reason will be ‘We made you an offer.’
 - When an application is rejected the reason will be ‘Your application was unsuccessful.’
-- When an application is withdrawn on behalf of the candidate the reason will be ‘You withdrew your application.’
+- When an application is withdrawn the reason will be ‘You withdrew your application.’

 The reason will be included in the interview cancellation email sent to the candidate.